Malaysian PM dissolves Parliament, calls snap polls | Politics

 - Malaysia

+Ismail said he met Sunday with King Sultan Abdullah Sultan Ahmad Shah, who consented to the dissolution.
+He said he decided to call early polls to counter criticism over the legitimacy of his government — the third since 2018 polls.

+"With this announcement, the mandate will be returned to the people.
+The people's mandate is a powerful antidote'' to create a firm and stable government, Ismail said in a televised announcement.

-The Election Commission is expected to meet within the week to announce a date for the vote, which is likely to be held before the year-end monsoon season that often brings devastating floods.
+The Election Commission is expected to meet within the week to announce a date for the vote, which must be held within 60 days from Parliament's dissolution.
+It is likely to be held early November before the year-end monsoon season that often brings devastating floods.

+UMNO's allies in the government and opposition parties have protested any plans to hold elections during the monsoon season, which last year killed more than 50 people and displaced thousands.
+But UMNO's top leaders decided recently that polls must be called this year for UMNO to capitalise on the return of ethnic Malay voters and an opposition in disarray.

+"Ismail Sabri has succumbed to pressure by his party UMNO, serving the shortest tenure as a PM, and entering the country into polls during a dangerous season of monsoon floods," said Bridget Welsh, a Southeast Asia expert with Malaysia's Nottingham University.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)